sandrely26/tic-tac-toe/README.md

 require 'tic_tac_toe'
 ```

-After that you need to instantiate the Class Game.
+After that you need to instantiate the Class Game passing a parameters as the board's size.
 This class is the one that is going to interact all the time with the logic.

 ```
-game = TicTacToc::Game.new
+game = TicTacToc::Game.new(3)
 ```

 After doing that, to start playing and setting the chips on grid and send the player coordinates, do this: